ndbe-empire/config-files/README.md

+config-files
-This repository is for self use only, of course you can download my config files, but for me it make 0 sense.
+This repository is for self use only, of course you can download and use my config files, but for me it makes no sense.